Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 ![Logs](/Assets/Screenshots/ActindoWorkFlow/Processes/Logs.png "[Logs]")

-[comment]: <> (The *Logs* tab displays a list of all log messages produced in the course of the process.
+[comment]: <> (The *Logs* tab displays a list of all log messages produced in the course of a process.
+Logs refer to the execution of process actions.
 Click on a log message for further details.
 The *Log ID* view is displayed.)

 - *VIEW*